 Massa Lubrense as seen by day and night – and the sunset views from the Sorrento coast.

 If we would have to choose, we would stay at the Sorrento Coast again.
 Why?
 You get to have an original taste of Italy, more local flavour, less tourists and therefore more calm and quiet.
 And you can still take your car to go the Amalfi Coast for a day trip, whenever you feel like it!

 We enjoyed the calm and quiet of the Sorrento Coast!

 Day trips to the Amalfi Coast

 So what if you want to see the famous places like Ravello, Positano and Amalfi?
-There’s actually no “What if”.
-We definitely recommend visiting the Amalfi Coast, but we think day trips might be sufficient to experience those famous places.
-The Amalfi Coast is truly overrun by tourists – even in May, when it’s still only the pre-season, the towns are crowded with visitors.
+There’s actually no “What if?”.
+We definitely recommend visiting the Amalfi Coast, but we think day trips are sufficient to experience those famous places.
+The Amalfi Coast is truly overrun by tourists – even during our visit in May, when it’s still only the pre-season, the famous Amalfi villages were overcrowded with visitors.

 You can easily visit the towns of Positano & Ravello within day trips from the Sorrento Coast.

 In Positano we were pushed through the streets by hordes of tourists – all clad with selfie sticks and other weapons of travel destruction.
 We made our way down to the harbour and bought the famous lemon sorbet at the overpriced ice cream vendor.
 All that was left is a bitter taste.
 This was the famous, picturesque town of Positano?
 Let’s better get out of here!